 Receive detailed out-of-stock reports straight in your inbox with daily-updated availability status and days out of stock per product.
 Set up alerts on KPI and product level to the right person so you can quickly replenish inventory.

 Stock-outs lead to lost sales but also result in reduced customer satisfaction and lower loyalty levels.
 The more days a product sells out, the more buyers will be disappointed and you will lose sales.

-Lost sales are one-to-one tied to your out of stock rates.
+Lost sales are one-to-one tied to your out-of-stock rates.
 It means that if a product is out of stock for two days, you take how much you would sell on average each day, multiplied by two, and you know your lost sales.

-Maximise Online Product Availability & Sales
+Maximize Online Product Availability & Sales

 Imagine you're doing an excellent job driving attention and traffic to a product page which then fails to convert at the final moment because the retailer doesn’t have enough inventory in stock.
 Don't miss out on sales opportunities and boost eCommerce sales by fixing out-of-stocks across multiple retailers.